5.2 Glossary of Terms

 Social event is any event with alcoholic beverages served, available, or present.

-Special Conditions are contractual terms and conditions that are included with your award.
+Special Conditions are contractual terms and conditions that are included with the award.
 Examples of special conditions include additional reports, audits, conferences, and disposition of program income.

-Stipend is an allowance for living expenses.
-Examples of these expenses include, but are not limited to, rent, utilities, incidentals, etc.
+Stipend is an allowance to defray expenses.
+Examples of these expenses include, but are not limited to, rent, utilities, travel, incidentals, etc.

 Supplanting is to deliberately reduce State or local funds because of the existence of Federal funds.
 For example, when State funds are appropriated for a stated purpose and Federal funds are awarded for that same purpose, the State replaces its State funds with Federal funds, thereby reducing the total amount available for the stated purpose.